 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Poeticus Recurvus Daffodil is recommended for the following landscape applications;

 Planting & Growing

 Poeticus Recurvus Daffodil will grow to be about 12 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid.
 It can be propagated by multiplication of the underground bulbs; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.